n-califano/n-califano.github.io/_posts/2024-09-11-tryhackme-vulnversity-room.md

 /sbin/mount.cifs
 ```

-We cross-check the files of the previous output with the programs on the _https://gtfobins.github.io/_ page and find out that _/bin/systemctl_ is susceptible to SUID exploitation.
+We cross-check the files of the previous output with the programs on the _https://gtfobins.github.io/_ page and find out that _/bin/systemctl_ is in our list and is susceptible to SUID exploitation.

 Since systemctl is owned by root that means that we can run it with root's permission.
 How do we use this?